 Multiple regression analysis is one of the regression models that is available for the individuals to analyze the data and predict appropriate ideas.
-To actually define multiple regression, it is an analysis process where it is a powerful technique or a process which is used to predict the unknown value of a variable out of the recognized value of the available variables.
-Usually, the known variables are classified as the predictors.
+To actually define multiple regression, is an analysis process where it is a powerful technique or a process that is used to predict the unknown value of a variable out of the recognized value of the available variables.
+Usually, the known variables are classified as predictors.

 To represent the same aspect of the multiple regression analysis in a form of an equation then it will be as follows:

 The multiple regression analysis helps an individual to predict the value of the “Y” parameters for the given predictors, i.e. X1, X2, X3.
 Etc